Sandra-Be/crystal_energy_alfa/README.md

 # Introduction

 Crystal Energy is a virtual E-commerce Website.
 It provides the user with a list of the various products available for purchase in the store.
 The website is fully interactive, built with mobile-first design in mind, and accessible on a wide range of mobile devices, and tablets.
+This project focuses on all major aspects of building and deploying a website, building a responsive interactive front end UI, creating a server side web application and finally performing CRUD operations on a database.

 # UX